MB3hel/AUVControlBoard/docs/docs/firmware/math.md

 0 & 0 & -1 & +1 & -1 & 0 \\
 0 & 0 & -1 & +1 & +1 & 0 \\
 \end{pmatrix}$

+Consider the first column: $d_0 = d_x$.
+This column's thruster speeds should result in the vehicle moving as fast as possible in the +x direction (only).
+This is achieved by setting T2, T4 (index 1, 3) to the positive direction and T1, T3 (index 0, 2) to the negative direction at full speed (recall that the arrows are opposite the direction the thruster excerpts force on the vehicle).
+Thus

+$d_x = \begin{pmatrix}-1 & +1 & -1 & +1 & 0 & 0 & 0 & 0\end{pmatrix}^T$

+Note that when constructing the DoF matrix for your vehicle, you should assume an ideal system and environment.

 ### LOCAL Mode Motion